taiamiti/taiamiti.github.io/_portfolio/doc_understanding.md

----
+{%- comment -%} ---
 caption: #what displays in the portfolio grid:
 title: Document understanding
 subtitle:
 thumbnail: assets/img/portfolio/03-thumbnail.jpg

 #what displays when the item is clicked:
 title: Document understanding
 subtitle:
 image: assets/img/portfolio/03-thumbnail.jpg #main image, can be a link or a file in assets/img/portfolio
 alt: image alt text